Campus

 Biography

 J. Barton Scott (Ph.D.
-Religion, Duke University, 2009) works on the intellectual and cultural history of religion in the nineteenth and early twentieth centuries, with a focus on South Asia and its global connections.
-He teaches courses on social and cultural theory, media and material religion, and religion in political thought.
-He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago, 2016) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (Chicago, 2023), the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016), and the lead investigator on the SSHRC-funded website The Global Blasphemer: An Atlas of Insult.
-He is currently working on a book called The Piercing Virtue: Isherwood's Guru in Adorno's Los Angeles, which takes the unlikely friendship between a British novelist and a Bengali monk as the starting point for a theoretically-inflected inquiry into global guru culture—into renunciation as piercing virtue—at mid-twentieth century.
+Religion, Duke University, 2010) researches the global intellectual and cultural history of the nineteenth and early twentieth centuries, with a focus on South Asia and its transnational connections.
+He teaches courses on social and cultural theory, religion in political thought, and media and material religion.
+He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago/Primus 2016; Honourable Mention for the 2018 Harry Levin Prize from the American Comparative Literature Association) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (University of Chicago/Permanent Black/ Folio Books, 2023), and the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016).
+His writing can be found in The Immanent Frame, The Revealer, Comparative Studies of Society and History, Modern Intellectual History, Journal of the American Academy of Religion, and elsewhere.
+Recent work includes the article “Is Anglicanism a Religion?: Empire, Establishmentarianism, and Thomas Macaulay’s Critique of William Gladstone,” published in Victorian Studies.

 Education